 - How much maintenance does it require?
 Do you mind polishing tiles every couple of years, or refinishing natural hardwood every decade?
 Tile must be cleaned and scrubbed regularly to keep the grout clean, and carpet must be given much more care.
 Before deciding on a flooring material, be certain you can commit to the maintenance it requires.

 - What colors are available?
 Don’t settle with a standard color if you have the opportunity to make your floor a work of art.
 By picking distinctive colors and patterns, you can boost your project’s value without increasing the price significantly.
 Artistic tile patterns, colorful carpets and rarer hardwood species are often available for a similar price as their more common counterparts.

 - Is the material ideal for the level of your floor?
-Some flooring types don’t work as well on certain levels of a house.
-For instance, heavy tiles are often not a good choice for higher floors, which may not be designed to support their weight.
-Also, carpet and hardwood shouldn’t be in basements because they’re not meant to be installed below grade.
+Some flooring types work better on certain levels of a house.
+For instance, light carpet is often a good choice for higher floors that are not designed to support heavy weight.
+Also, luxury vinyl tile is a good option for basements because it can be installed below grade.